 Founded in 1976 as Multitech, Acer Inc. is a Taiwanese company that started as a distributor of electronic parts.
 Since then, the company—renamed Acer in 1987—has expanded its product portfolio to include a multitude of products, including desktop computers, laptops, tablets, servers, monitors, smartphones, and more.
 Acer produces a wide range of laptops, from cheap Chromebooks to high-end productivity and creator models, as well as gaming laptops at different price points.
 They're most well known for their budget and mid-range offerings, which are often among the best value models you can find on the market, competing against the likes of Lenovo and HP.

 The best Acer laptop we've tested is the Acer Swift Go 14 (2024).
 This thin, light productivity laptop is a solid option that provides a great user experience without the high price tag of premium models from brands like Dell, Microsoft, or Apple.
 It features the latest Intel Meteor Lake CPUs, which are powerful enough to handle tasks like text processing, web browsing, spreadsheets, and presentations, as well as more demanding workloads like programming and simulation.
 There's no dedicated GPU option, so any work requiring lots of graphical processing power is out of the question.
-You can get up to 32GB of RAM and 2TB of storage; unfortunately, only the latter is user-replaceable, so ensure you get enough RAM for your needs upfront.
+You can get up to 32GB of RAM and 2TB of storage; only the latter is user-replaceable.
+While most people with a light workload can get away with 8GB of RAM, we highly recommend going up to 16GB or 32GB, especially if you plan on keeping the laptop for a few years.

 If you want something more affordable, check out the Acer Chromebook Plus Spin 714 (2024), a 2-in-1 convertible.
 This Chrome OS device is better suited for those with a light workload, as it sports a lower-power Intel U-series processor.
 Also, Chrome OS is more limited than Windows; significantly fewer programs run on Chrome OS, so you must ensure that you can complete your work via the Chrome browser or an Android app.
 As for the laptop itself, it feels surprisingly well-built compared to most Chromebooks, and its compact design makes it easy to carry around.
 It sports a nice FHD+ display, an amazingly comfortable keyboard, and an excellent 1440p webcam.
 The display gets pretty bright, so you get good visibility in well-lit settings, and since this is a 2-in-1, you can flip the screen around and use it as a tablet.

 Configuration-wise, you can get this laptop with an Intel Core Ultra 5 or 7 CPU paired with up to 16GB of RAM and 512GB of storage.
-However, only the base model with a Core Ultra 5 115U model, 8GB of RAM, and 256GB of storage is available at this time.
-Don't worry; this configuration can handle most productivity tasks on Chrome OS.
-The battery lasts around ten hours of light use and charges over USB-C, so you don't have to carry around a proprietary charger.
-Ports include a USB-A, two USB-C/Thunderbolt 4s, an HDMI, and a 3.5mm headphone jack.
+The base model with a Core Ultra 5 115U model, 8GB of RAM, and 256GB of storage is likely adequate for most people's workloads and the easiest to find.
+Upgrading to the Core Ultra 7 model with more RAM will allow you to do heavier multitasking, but know that you may have trouble finding these configurations due to low availability.
+The battery lasts around 10 hours of light use and charges over USB-C, so you don't have to carry around a proprietary charger.
+Ports include a USB-A, two USB-C/Thunderbolt 4s, an HDMI, and a 3.5 mm headphone jack.
 Unfortunately, there are no biometrics like a fingerprint sensor or facial recognition camera, though that's fairly typical for a Chromebook.

 Searching for a budget-friendly model or shopping for a younger student?
 The Acer Aspire 3 Spin 14 (2023) might fit the bill.
 We have yet another 14-inch model, but as you can probably guess from its price, this is a fairly low-end device, so expect some compromises.
 It's available with an Intel N100, N200, or Core i3-N305 CPU; they're all low-power processors that can handle general productivity tasks like text processing, web browsing, and video playback, but since you can only get 4GB or 8GB of RAM, heavy multitasking is a no-go.
 Expect around seven hours of battery life with light use; a quick charge may be necessary to get through a typical work or school day.